All Episodes

 There's another thing.

-That they could say here about Clinton and Loretta Lynch talking about Janet Rito.
+There's one other thing that they could say here about Clinton and Loretta Lynch talking about Janet Rito.

 Janet Reno has Parkinson's disease, as you know, if you recall.

-And uh she and Lynch were actually close.
+And she and Lynch were actually close.

 I mean, that's what being a member of the establishment is.